ljvmiranda921/vs-split/README.md

 > but it does not.
 Unlike the latter, `vs_split.train_test_split` doesn't expect
 > an arbitrary number of iterables, and the keyword parameters are different too.

+[^2]: vs-split has first-class support for spaCy.
+The main reason is that I've been using this for some internal robustness experiments to test some of our [pipeline components](https://spacy.io/usage/processing-pipelines).

 ### Registering your own splitters